bcm-uga/tuto-ssh/README.md

 All this happens on your home computer.
 1. Install sshfs, for example on Centos 6 and 7 systems run `sudo yum install fuse-sshfs`.
 1. Create a mount point for your krakenator homedir.
 We recommend creating a subdir where all your sshfs mountpoints will be created, so for example: `mkdir -p ~/sshMounts/krakenator`.
-1. Add a line in /etc/fstab (replacing the [xxx] parts):
+1. Add a line in `/etc/fstab` (replacing `nthierry` (twice) by *your* username on the TIMC systems):
     ```
-    [yourTIMCusername]@krakenator:    /home/[yourHomeComputerUsername]/sshMounts/krakenator    fuse.sshfs    noauto,users    0 0
+    nthierry@krakenator:    /home/nthierry/sshMounts/krakenator    fuse.sshfs    noauto,users    0 0
     ```

-You can now do `mount ~/sshMounts/krakenator` to mount your krakenator homedir locally in ~/sshMounts/krakenator/ , via an ssh tunnel (and transparently via lacan thanks to the previous steps).
+You can now do `mount ~/sshMounts/krakenator` to mount your krakenator homedir locally in `~/sshMounts/krakenator/` via an ssh tunnel (and transparently via lacan thanks to the previous steps).
 This allows to view or edit your files on krakenator with whatever fancy GUI text editor you prefer, running on your home computer (please don't run GUI apps on krakenator).
-When you are done simply `umount ~/sshMounts/krakenator`.
+When you are done simply use `umount ~/sshMounts/krakenator`.

-Of course the same process can be used to access files on any other ssh-accessible system, eg patator or your lab desktop computer: just create a new mountpoint and add the relevant line to `/etc/fstab`.
+Of course the same process can be used to access files on any other ssh-accessible system, e.g. patator or your lab desktop computer; just create a new mountpoint and add the relevant line to `/etc/fstab`.

 ## How to connect to the RStudio server on krakenator